How to Remove Tie Dye from Skin

 Remove Tie Dye with Baking Soda

 Baking soda is a total life-saver when it comes to cleaning just about anything.
-Fantastic for getting tie dye stains out of clothes, you can use baking soda to remove stains from your skin, as well.
+Fantastic for getting tie dye stains out of clothes, learn how to get tie dye off skin by using baking soda, as well.

 Wash your hands thoroughly.

 Grab a spoonful of baking soda and a splash of water to create a paste in your palm.

 Apply this paste to your stained hands before scrubbing.
 The baking soda should pull the dye from your skin as well as help to scrub it away by exfoliating.